Ischia: Wines

-From Ischia, various destinations such as Naples, Vesuvius, Amalfi Coast, Capri, Herculaneum, Paestum and the neighboring island Procida can be booked.
-Ischia is easily reached by ferry from Naples.The number of thermal spas on the islands makes it particularly popular with tourists seeking "wellness" holidays.
-A regular visitor was Angela Merkel, the former German chancellor.

 Main sights

 Aragonese Castle

 The Aragonese Castle (Castello Aragonese, Ischia Ponte) was built on a rock near the island in 474 BC, by Hiero I of Syracuse.
 At the same time, two towers were built to control enemy fleets' movements.
 The rock was then occupied by Parthenopeans (the ancient inhabitants of Naples).
-In 326 BC, the fortress was captured by Romans and then again by the Parthenopeans.
-In 1441 Alfonso V of Aragon connected the rock to the island with a stone bridge instead of the prior wood bridge and fortified the walls in order to defend the inhabitants against the raids of pirates.
-Around 1700, approximately 2000 families lived on the islet, including a Poor Clares convent, an abbey of Basilian monks (of the Greek Orthodox Church), the bishop and the seminar, and the prince, with a military garrison.
+In 326 BC the fortress was captured by Romans, and then again by the Parthenopeans.
+In 1441 Alfonso V of Aragon connected the rock to the island with a stone bridge instead of the prior wood bridge, and fortified the walls to defend the inhabitants against the raids of pirates.
+Around 1700, about 2000 families lived on the islet, including a Poor Clares convent, an abbey of Basilian monks (of the Greek Orthodox Church), the bishop and the seminar, and the prince, with a military garrison.
 There were also thirteen churches.
 In 1912, the castle was sold to a private owner.
-Today the castle is the most visited monument on the island.
+Today the castle is the most visited monument of the island.
 It is accessed through a tunnel with large openings which let the light enter.
-Along the tunnel, there is a small chapel consecrated to Saint John Joseph of the Cross (San Giovan Giuseppe della Croce), the patron saint of the island.
-More comfortable access is also possible with a modern lift.
+Along the tunnel there is a small chapel consecrated to Saint John Joseph of the Cross (San Giovan Giuseppe della Croce), the patron saint of the island.
+A more comfortable access is also possible with a modern lift.
 After arriving outside, it is possible to visit the Church of the Immacolata and the Cathedral of Assunta.
-The first was built in 1737 on the location of a smaller chapel dedicated to Saint Francis and closed after the suppression of convents in 1806, as well as the Poor Clares convent.
+The first was built in 1737 on the location of a smaller chapel dedicated to Saint Francis, and closed after the suppression of convents in 1806, as well as the Poor Clares convent.

 Gardens of La Mortella

-The gardens, located in Forio-San Francesco, were originally the property of the English composer William Walton.
-Walton lived in the villa next to the gardens with his Argentinian wife Susana.
+The gardens, located in Forio-San Francesco, were originally the property of English composer William Walton.
+Walton lived in the villa next to the gardens with his Argentine wife Susana.
 When the composer arrived on the island in 1946, he immediately called Russell Page from England to lay out the garden.
-Wonderful tropical and Mediterranean plants were planted, and some have now reached amazing proportions.
-The gardens include wonderful views over the city and the harbour of Forio.
+Wonderful tropical and Mediterranean plants were planted and some have now reached amazing proportions.
+The gardens include wonderful views over the city and harbour of Forio.
 A museum dedicated to the life and work of William Walton now comprises part of the garden complex.
 There's also a recital room where renowned musical artists perform on a regular schedule.